Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## Subqueries

 1. Consider using `apply` instead of subqueries to improve readability.
-Use `cross apply` for (inner) joins and `outer apply` for left joins.
+Use `cross apply` for regular (inner) joins and `outer apply` for left joins.
 1. Indent subqueries relative to the opening parenthesis or the `apply` keyword, using a multiple of 4 spaces.
 1. Align the closing parentheses `)` with the opening parentheses `(`.